Courses

 Description

-This course covers design and application of data paths, controllers, memory systems, and registers involved in digital systems.
-It discusses aspects of traditional and modern computer architecture.
-Design topics include finite state machines, logic gates, and Boolean algebra.
+Covers design and application of data paths, controllers, memory systems, and registers involved in digital systems.
+Includes finite state machines, logic gates, and Boolean algebra.

 COP 3530 Data Structures & Algorithms - 3 credit(s)